leodesouza/certifiedGPT/README.md

 | CoefNoiseLevel:Backbone[T.ViT-B/32]     | 0.0067  | 4.732    | 0.000           | [0.004, 0.010]         |
 | CoefNoiseLevel:Backbone[T.ViT-L/14]     | -0.0108 | -6.221   | 0.000           | [-0.014, -0.007]       |

+In summary, by analyzing results for different backbones and adjustment methods, the study shows that:
+The RN50, ViT-B/16, and ViT-B/32 backbones exhibit higher attack success rates compared to the reference backbone (RN101), while ViT-L/14 achieves a lower rate than RN101, indicating higher robustness.Increasing the Gaussian noise level tends to reduce attack success rates for some models, with negative coefficients indicating an inverse relationship between noise and attack success.
+The greatest reduction in attack success is observed when noise is combined with ViT-L/14, though this backbone already shows an advantage even without noise.
+For the reference model RN101, increasing noise leads to a significant and statistically relevant decrease in attack success rates, whereas for other backbones, the benefit is smaller or nonexistent

 #### Analysis by Smoothing
 Statistics of the coefficients estimated by the ANCOVA hypothesis test.
 Positive coefficients are associated with attack success rates (greater vulnerability), while negative values, such as observed in the ViT-L/14 backbone, indicate a lower attack success rate under smoothing (noise).
 Additionally, it is noted that the RN101 backbone, despite serving as the reference, suffers a considerable drop in attack success rate as the noise level increases.